Maxim4711/sqlplus_fzf/README.md

 - `Ctrl-T` - to search sql script with preview, in fzf window Enter brings the selection (with `@` sign prepended) back to sqlplus `ESC` or `Ctrl-C` exits the [fzf](https://github.com/junegunn/fzf) window and goes back to sqlpus without selection
 - `Alt-down` bound to scroll down preview
 - `Alt-up` to scroll up preview, the mouse is activated (to disable - call [fzf](https://github.com/junegunn/fzf) with `--no-mouse` option) and preview can be scrolled with the mouse wheel either
-- `left-mouse` does linewise selection
+- `Shift-left-mouse` does linewise selection
 - `Alt-left-mouse` does the blockwise selection - as can be seen in the screencast, If using in a putty session - selection is automatically copied to the clipboard, but many other terminals (e.g. - kitty, iterm2, wezterm, etc) can be configured in similar way.
 Keybindings for linewise/blockwise selection are dependent on the terminal used - the mentioned above are for putty, in kde konsole the modifiers are different - for example, blockwise selection is done with `Ctrl-alt-left-mouse`

 ### Prerequisites: